MuskanNarwal/Group-Project-3/README.md

 The graphs were saved in the "Output folder.

 3.4 - Risk Factors
+1. Importing Libraries

+The script uses the following Python libraries:

+pandas: For data manipulation.
+numpy: For numerical operations.
+matplotlib: For data visualization.
+sklearn: For performing linear regression and evaluating the model.( the new library used)

+2. Loading and Reshaping Data

+Load the datasets using pandas.read_csv.

+Reshape the risk indicators dataset using pd.melt to align risk values with their corresponding regions (Geography).

+Clean and convert data to numeric format to ensure compatibility with regression analysis.

+3. Filtering for Specific Indicators

+Select a specific health indicator (e.g., BMI or smoking rates) from the reshaped risk dataset.

+Filter the dataset to include only relevant data for the selected indicator.

+4. Merging Datasets

+Merge the filtered risk indicators dataset with the incidence rates dataset on the Geography column.

+This ensures both datasets are aligned for analysis.

+5. Performing Linear Regression

+Extract the independent variable (indicator values) and dependent variable (heart failure rates).

+Use LinearRegression from sklearn to fit a regression model.

+Calculate the slope (coefficient) and intercept of the regression line.

+Predict heart failure rates based on the indicator values.

+Calculate R-squared to measure the model’s explanatory power.

+6. Visualizing the Results

+Create a scatter plot to display actual data points (indicator values vs. heart failure rates).

+Add the regression line to visualize the trend.

+Customize the plot with titles, labels, and legends.

+7. Displaying the Regression Equation

+Print the regression equation in the format:

+Where:

+: Slope of the line (rate of change of heart failure rates with respect to the indicator).

+: Intercept (heart failure rate when the indicator value is zero).

+Key Outputs

+Regression Equation:

+A mathematical representation of the relationship between the indicator and heart failure rates.

+R-squared Value:

+Indicates how well the indicator explains changes in heart failure rates.
+Higher values (close to 1) indicate a stronger relationship.

+Scatter Plot with Regression Line:

+Visual representation of the data and the regression trend.
 3.5 - Linear Regressions, incidence rates and healthcare spending

 Created using PyTorch in order to satisfy the requirement of using a python library that was not covered in class.
 Prior to that, all three incidence datasets were merged into one to facilitate the analysis - done using pd.merge on "Geography".
 Then, this dataset was merged with the transformed spending one.